Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 + Select "Manage Credentials"
 + Select the applicable tool for which credential update is required.
 + For GitHub, select change password and enter Personal Access Token (PAT) created in GitHub

+## Other Configurations in Jenkins
++ Discard Old Build
++ Disable this project
+    + when there is scheduled maintainance of servers
+    + when database backup is scheduled
++ Delete workspace before build starts
++ Add timestamps to the Console Output
+    + run the following in the Jenkins CLI:
+    ```sh
+    sudo timedatectl set-timezone America/New_York
+    ```
+### Plugin Management
++ Plugins extends the functionality of Jenkins server
++ Jeknins Dashboard ---> Manage Plugins ---> Install Plugins ---> Configure System  or Project then Configure ---> etc
++ For JaCoCO Plugin:
+  + Jeknins Dashboard ---> Manage Plugins ---> Install Plugins ---> Configure ---> Post-Build Actions ---> Add Post-Build Actions ---> "Record JaCoCo coverage report" ---> Update Post-Build Actions

+### Plugin Management